rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/FeatureFlagName.md

 - O365DashboardV2Enabled
 - AZURE_AD_WORKLOAD_ENABLED - Specifies whether Azure AD protection is enabled.
 - FilesetRbacEnabled
+- ACCOUNT_AUTO_UPGRADED_TO_RSC - Determines whether account is auto upgraded from GPS to RSC.
 - MetadataSyncDeletionEnabled
 - AwsNativeArchivalShortTermRetentionEnabled
 - LANGUAGE_CHINESE_SIMPLIFIED_ENABLED - Determines whether Chinese (Simplified) can be selected as the display language in the UI.